hAkselS/FKW_detector/instructions/START_ON_BOOT.md

 systemctl --user status save-whales.service
 ```

-If it worked, you'll see...
+If it worked, you'll see 'Process: ...other stuff... (code=exited, status=0/SUCCESS)'

+You may also see 'Main PID': #### (run_detector)', this means it's still running and you should wait a bit and check again.